 - I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
 That doesn’t mean others will not work, I just have not tested other flours.

-- You can make this brownie recipe in tart pans, or bake in an 9x13 pan.
+- You can make this brownie recipe in tart pans or bake it in a metal 9×13 pan.

 Nutritional information is an estimate provided to you as a courtesy.
 You should calculate the actual nutritional information with the products and brands you are using with your preferred nutritional calculator.